+Hard throttling

-Hard throttling Like most ESPs, Amazon SES throttles sending for new customers.
+Like most ESPs, Amazon SES throttles sending for new customers.
 But unlike most ESPs, SES does not queue and slowly release throttled messages.
 Instead, it hard-fails the send API call.
-A strategy for retrying

-- errors is required with any ESP; you're likely to run into it right away with Amazon SES. - Tags limitations Amazon SES's handling for tags is a bit different from other ESPs.
+A strategy for retrying errors is required with any ESP; you're likely to run into it right away with Amazon SES.

+Tags limitations

+Amazon SES's handling for tags is a bit different from other ESPs.
 Anymail tries to provide a useful, portable default behavior for its tags feature.
+See Tags and metadata below for more information and additional options.

+No merge metadata

-See Tags and metadata below for more information and additional options. - No merge_metadata Amazon SES's batch sending API does not support the custom headers Anymail uses for metadata, so Anymail's merge_metadata feature is not available.
-(See Tags and metadata below for more information.) - Open and click tracking overrides Anymail's track_opens and track_clicks are not supported.
+Amazon SES's batch sending API does not support the custom headers Anymail uses for metadata, so Anymail's merge_metadata feature is not available.
+(See Tags and metadata below for more information.)

+Open and click tracking overrides

+Anymail's track_opens and track_clicks are not supported.
 Although Amazon SES does support open and click tracking, it doesn't offer a simple mechanism to override the settings for individual messages.
 If you need this feature, provide a custom ConfigurationSetName in Anymail's esp_extra.

-No delayed sending Amazon SES does not support send_at.
+Amazon SES does not support send_at.

-- No global send defaults for non-Anymail options With the Amazon SES backend, Anymail's global send defaults are only supported for Anymail's added message options (like metadata and esp_extra), not for standard EmailMessage attributes like bcc or from_email. - Arbitrary alternative parts allowed Amazon SES is one of the few ESPs that does support sending arbitrary alternative message parts (beyond just a single text/plain and text/html part). - Spoofed To header and multiple From emails allowed Amazon SES is one of the few ESPs that supports spoofing the To header (see Additional headers) and supplying multiple addresses in a message's from_email.
-(Most ISPs consider these to be very strong spam signals, and using either them will almost certainly prevent delivery of your mail.) - Template limitations Messages sent with templates have a number of additional limitations, such as not supporting attachments.
+No global send defaults for non-Anymail options

+With the Amazon SES backend, Anymail's global send defaults are only supported for Anymail's added message options (like metadata and esp_extra), not for standard EmailMessage attributes like bcc or from_email.

+Arbitrary alternative parts allowed

+Amazon SES is one of the few ESPs that does support sending arbitrary alternative message parts (beyond just a single text/plain and text/html part).

+Amazon SES supports sending AMPHTML email content.
+To include it, use message. attach_alternative("...AMPHTML content...", "text/x-amp-html") (and be sure to also include regular HTML and text bodies, too).

+Envelope-sender is forwarded

+Anymail's envelope_sender becomes Amazon SES's FeedbackForwardingEmailAddress.
+That address will receive bounce and other delivery notifications, but will not appear in the message sent to the recipient.
+SES always generates its own anonymized envelope sender (mailfrom) for each outgoing message, and then forwards that address to your envelope-sender.
+See Email feedback forwarding destination in the SES docs.

+Spoofed To header allowed

+Amazon SES is one of the few ESPs that supports spoofing the To header (see Additional headers).
+(But be aware that most ISPs consider this a strong spam signal, and using it will likely prevent delivery of your email.)

+Template limitations

+Messages sent with templates have a number of additional limitations, such as not supporting attachments.
 See Batch sending/merge and ESP templates below.